Shopify Structured Data: Improved organic traffic that converts, without chasing rankings

 Remember how the DIY method required a few hours to learn about structured data and how it works?

-Well with these apps and services, you can take advantage of the company or software already doing that research and just knowing what to do.
+With structured data apps or consultants, you can take advantage of the company or software already doing that research and just knowing what to do.
 Then it’s just a process of implementation.

 I’ve seen consultants who specialize in structured data as well as apps like my JSON-LD for SEO that go a step further and completely automate it.
-Assuming they follow the specifications and recommendations, their result is as good if not better than a manually done or DIY version.
+This frees you up to focus on other areas of your business.

 Where you need structured data

-You’ll want to put structured data on every page of your store that you want Google to enhance with Rich Snippets.
+You’ll want to add structured data on every page of your store that you want Google to enhance with Rich Results.

 Ongoing maintenance